artur-rios/python-dotnet-tools/README.md

 # Python Dotnet Tools

-A lightweight Python CLI that streamlines common .NET project workflows: build, clean, test with coverage, bump versions, and create git tags.
+A lightweight Python CLI that streamlines common .NET project workflows: build, clean, test with coverage, bump versions, create git tags and scaffold projects.

 The CLI exposes a single dispatcher command `python-dotnet-tools` and direct convenience commands for each action: